lakshya-07/Quantum-Convolutional-Neural-Network-QCNN-for-Dog-Breed-Classification/README.md

 ## Project Details

 - **Dataset**: ILSVRC2012 ImageNet dataset with images categorized into the following breeds: German_Shepherd_dir, Border_Terrier_dir, Briard_dir, English_Foxhound_dir, and Ibizan_Hound_dir.
-- **Accuracy**: The model achieved an accuracy of 27.35% on the training data.
-Please note that this accuracy is relatively low due to the computational limitations of running quantum algorithms on classical hardware.
+- **Accuracy**: Although the accuracy on the training data was 27.35% (understandably low given the computational demands of quantum algorithms on standard hardware), the experience has been immensely rewarding.
 - **Tools and Libraries**:
   - Quantum Computing Framework: Qiskit
   - Classical Machine Learning Libraries: TensorFlow, Keras